engliacan/MLO-Study-Buddy-Flashcards/README.md

 - **Streak tracker** — Stay motivated with daily study streaks
 - **Dark / Light mode**
 - **Works offline** — Cards are cached after first load
+- **Auto-update notifications** — App detects when flashcards have been updated and prompts users to download the latest version

 ## Study Plan